fnelson4314/Coding-Language-Notes/CodingLanguages/javascript.md

 There are many DOM methods that can be used:

+- For any of the querying methods, you can add .value at the end to get the value that was typed into the element if it were an input element.
+This is usually paired with the .onsubmit event handler
 - document.querySelector(selector): Returns a refereence to the first match of **selector**
   - **const container = document.querySelector(".display");**
 - document.querySelectorAll(selectors): returns a "NodeList" containing references to all of the matches of the selectors